- Gain a unique insight into Dublin's atmospheric Victorian burial place and visit the award-winning Glasnevin Cemetery Museum

 - Step into Daniel O'Connell's Celtic Romantic designed Crypt, and see the tallest tower in Ireland

-- Catch the famous speech given by Patrick Pearse at Jeremiah O'Donovan Rossa's grave on 1 August 1915.
-It's re-enacted every day at 14:30 by an actor dressed as Pearse
+- Catch a costumed re-enactment of the famous speech given by Patrick Pearse at Jeremiah O'Donovan Rossa's grave in 1915 (performed at 14:30 on select days)

 Over 1.5 million people are at rest in the moving Glasnevin Cemetery.
 Take a General History tour and travel deep into Dublin's past, 100 years after the Easter Rising.
 Or visit the graves of Irish heroes and learn the meaning of the cemetery's symbolism and architecture on the Dead Interesting tour.